amitvashisttech/gitlab-admin-19-June-2023/07-GitLab-Runners/01-Shell-Runner/README.md

 ```

-## Now we need to introduce the .gitlab-ci file in our project.
+## Now we need to introduce the .gitlab-ci.yml file in our project.

 ```
 stages: